Cushychicken/esp8266_sensor/README.md

-# Fluvial - Simple Datalogging for NodeMCU
+# Simple Datalogging for NodeMCU

 This is a simple demonstration app for logging embedded data using the ESP8266 wireless microcontroller and a companion server running